Austrocidaria similata: Distribution

 Austrocidaria similata is endemic to New Zealand.
 This species is found on the Auckland Islands, Campbell Island / Motu Ihupuku, Snares Islands, the Chatham Islands and mainland New Zealand, Stewart Island / Rakiura and Codfish Island / Whenua Hou.

 Habitat and hosts

 This species inhabits native forest and shrubland where its larval host species can be found.
 The larvae feed on Coprosma species.

 Biology and behaviour

 Adults are on wing throughout the year but are most common in the months from October to March.
 The adults of this species are nocturnal and are attracted to light.
+They have been collected via a mercury vapour light trap.